BComm (Honours), CPA, CA, ICD.D

 President, Magnet Strategy Group and Co-Founder, Cross-Border Health

-Danielle Peters is President of Magnet Strategy Group, a government affairs consulting firm that manages public affairs strategies in Canada and the United States.
+Dani Peters is President of Magnet Strategy Group, a consulting firm that manages public affairs strategies in Canada and the United States.

-Danielle earned her undergraduate degree from McGill University and a Master of Arts in International Trade Policy from the Middlebury Institute for International Studies.
+Dani earned her undergraduate degree from McGill University and a Master of Arts in International Trade Policy from the Middlebury Institute for International Studies at Monterey.
 She lives in Toronto with her husband and three children.

 BComm, AMP, LDP, EDP